 Science, Metaphysics, and Logic

-Aristotle rejected the idea of Plato’s “Theory of the forms,” which stated that the idealized essence of an object existed apart from that object.
+Aristotle rejected the idea of Plato’s “Theory of the Forms,” which stated that the idealized essence of an object existed apart from that object.
 Plato thought that physical things were representations of idealized perfect forms that existed on another plane of reality.
 Aristotle thought that the essence of an object existed with the thing itself.
-In this way, he also rejected the idea of a soul that existed outside of the physical body, instead believing that human consciousness resided completely with the physical form.
+In this way, he also rejected the idea of a soul that existed outside of the physical body; instead, he believed that human consciousness resided completely with the physical form.
 Aristotle thought simply that the best way to gain knowledge was through “natural philosophy,” which is what we would now call science.

-There are a number of objections to Virtue Ethics, like there are to any ethical theory.
-One comes from St. Thomas Aquinas, who while an adherent to Aristotle disregarded Virtue Ethics in favor of Natural Law Ethics.
-Aquinas considered chastity to be an absolute virtue, and while he acknowledged that it was not achievable by everyone, and that it was necessary for some to fail to be chaste in order to continue the human species, he still thought that absolute chastity was the goal that everyone should shoot for.
-While not everybody would not necessarily agree with Aquinas, it does bring up the fact that Aristotle often has little justification to say that the mean between two supposed vices is the virtue that should be aimed for, and that this is a universal criterion that everyone should use.
+There are a number of objections to Virtue Ethics like there are to any ethical theory.
+One comes from St. Thomas Aquinas, who while an adherent to Aristotle, disregarded Virtue Ethics in favor of Natural Law Ethics.
+Aquinas considered chastity to be an absolute virtue, and while he acknowledged that it was not achievable by everyone and that it was necessary for some to fail to be chaste in order to continue the human species, he still thought that absolute chastity was the goal that everyone should shoot for.
+While not everyone would necessarily disagree with Aquinas, it does bring up the fact that Aristotle often has little justification for saying that the mean between two supposed vices is the virtue that should be aimed for and that this is a universal criterion that everyone should use.